-Andy Yee is a policy analyst for Google in Asia Pacific.
-This entails a full range of internet policy issues including innovation, copyright, privacy, security and free expression.
-He is a former researcher at the Political Section of the European Union Delegation to China in Beijing, and a former investment banker at UBS and Crédit Agricole.
+Andy Yee is a policy analyst for Google in Asia Pacific, and a former researcher at the Political Section of the European Union Delegation to China in Beijing.
+He writes at openDemocracy, East Asia Forum and China Geeks.

 Latest posts by Andy Yee

 A deal between e-commerce firm Alibaba Group and Sina Weibo, China's most popular microblogging service, has been heralded as a jump-start to the era of social commerce in China.
 But it could also enable the authoritarian state to tighten its grip on the Internet.

 A Cantonese-Mandarin language war broke out in a talk given by movie director Pang Ho-cheung for the 2012 Hong Kong Book Fair.
 To serve the big mainland Chinese market, the organizer arranged the talk to be in Mandarin.
 This provoked the anger of Hongkongers given they are the majority of...

 Politicians and academics have long debated whether Confucianism is compatible with democratic and civic values.
 Han Han's recent visit to Taiwan, and his high admiration of culture, freedom and democracy there, have sparked a vigorous debate about how they are related, and what this discussion means for mainland China.

 Xiaomi (twitter: xiaomi2020) is organizing an interview with Andrew Nathan, an internationally renowned expert on US-China relations from Columbia University.
 Submit a question or vote on a question that's already been asked here.
 Xiaomi is one of the organizers of Yizhe, a group which translates western journalism on China.